 Support the pump casing using a suitable hoist and sling, and disengage the hardware (35) securing the pump casing to the seal plate (36) and intermediate (21).
 Separate the pump casing and gasket set (37) from the seal plate and the intermediate.
 Replace the gasket set as required.
 For ease of reassembly, tie and tag the gaskets or measure and record their thickness.
-To ease reassembly, tie and tag any leveling shims used under the pump casing mounting feet.

 Use lifting and moving equipment in good repair and with adequate capacity to prevent injuries to personnel or damage to equipment.
-The bail is intended for use in lifting the pump assembly only.
 Suction and discharge hoses and piping must be removed from the pump before lifting.